Cariscastockup/stock-up-the-farm-dashboards/src/data/README.md

 # Data
-This file contains most of the static data used on the app ui
+This directory contains most of the static data used in the app ui

 Below are the various files and what is contained in the;